-We, directly or through our Willis Engine Structured Trust III, IV, V, VI, and VII ("WEST III," "WEST IV," "WEST V," "WEST VI," and "WEST VII") asset-backed securitizations typically acquire engines with a combination of equity capital and funds borrowed from financial institutions.
+We, directly or through our Willis Engine Structured Trust III, IV, V, VI, and VII ("WEST III," "WEST IV," "WEST V," "WEST VI," and "WEST VII") asset-backed securitizations, revolving credit facility, and senior secured warehouse credit facility, typically acquire engines with a combination of equity capital and funds borrowed from financial institutions.
+In May 2024, Willis Warehouse Facility ("WWFL"), a wholly-owned subsidiary of the Company, entered into a secured credit agreement for the new senior secured warehouse credit facility.
 In order to facilitate financing and leasing of engines, most of our engines are generally owned through a statutory or common law trust that is wholly-owned by us or our subsidiaries.
 We usually borrow up to 85% of an engine's purchase price.
 Substantially all of our assets secure our related indebtedness.
 We typically acquire engines from airlines, engine manufacturers or from other lessors.
 From time to time, we selectively acquire engines prior to a firm commitment to lease or sell the engine, depending on the price of the engine and market demand with the expectation that we can lease or sell such engines in the future.
-Additionally, for discrete financing purposes, we will enter into bi-lateral and preferred financing arrangements from time to time.
+Additionally, for discrete financing purposes, we may enter into bi-lateral and preferred financing arrangements from time to time.